archtechx/tenancy/source/docs/getting-started.md

 # Getting Started {#getting-started}

-todo filesystem page

 [**stancl/tenancy**](https://github.com/stancl/tenancy) is a Laravel multi-database tenancy package.
 It is designed in a way that requires you to make no changes to your codebase.
 Instead of applying traits on models and replacing every single reference to cache by a reference to a tenant-aware cache, the package lets you write your app without thinking about tenancy.
 It handles tenancy automatically.

 > Note: Filesystem is the only thing that can be a little problematic.
-Be sure to read [that page](filesystem).
+Be sure to read [that page](filesystem-tenancy).

 ## How does it work? {#how-does-it-work}